Thomas S. Bell

 Thomas Sloan Bell Sr. (October 22, 1800 – June 6, 1861) was an American judge, politician, and lawyer.
-A member of the Democratic Party from West Chester, Bell served as a justice of the Supreme Court of Pennsylvania from 1846 to 1851 and as a Pennsylvania State Senator from 1838–1839 and 1858–1860.
+A member of the Democratic Party from West Chester, Bell served as a justice of the Supreme Court of Pennsylvania from 1846 to 1851 and as a Pennsylvania State Senator from 1838 to 1839 and 1858 to 1860.
 He was the father of Union Army Colonel Thomas S. Bell Jr.

 Early life and career

-Bell was born in Philadelphia on October 22, 1800, to William and Jane (Sloan) Bell.
+Bell was born in Philadelphia on October 22, 1800, to Jane (née Sloan) and William Bell.
 He read law under James Madison Porter and gained admittance to the Philadelphia bar in 1821.
-That same year, he moved to West Chester where he began to practice law.
+In May of that year, he moved to West Chester where he began to practice law.
 He was deputy attorney general of Chester County from 1823 to 1828 and served as a member of the board of visitors of the United States Military Academy in 1829, where he chaired a committee that reported on the state of the academy.
 In 1838, he served as a delegate representing Chester and Montgomery counties at the Pennsylvania Constitutional Convention.

 Political and judicial career

-Bell won election as a Democrat to the Pennsylvania State Senate and served from 1838 to 1839.
+Bell won election as a Democrat to the Pennsylvania Senate and served from 1838 to 1839.
 His seat was contested in the Buckshot War, and he was compelled to step down in favor of his Whig opponent, Nathaniel Brooke, in early 1839.

 Governor David R. Porter, a Democrat, promptly named Bell as president judge of the 15th district court covering Chester and Delaware counties.
 Bell served in this office from May 16, 1839 through November 18, 1846, when Governor Francis R. Shunk appointed him to the bench of the Supreme Court of Pennsylvania, replacing his late father-in-law, Isaac Darlington.
-Bell lost his Supreme Court reelection campaign and left office in 1851.
+Bell lost his Supreme Court reelection campaign and left office on December 1, 1851.
 Governor James Pollock appointed him to serve as president judge of the 22nd judicial district covering Wayne, Pike, Carbon, and Monroe counties from March to December 1855.

 From 1858 to 1860, Bell served as a state senator representing the 2nd Senate District (Chester and Delaware counties).